blender/blender/doc/python_api/rst/info_gotcha.rst

 - Modules or classes that remain active while Blender is used, should not hold references to data the user may remove, instead, fetch data from the context each time the script is activated.
-- Crashes may not happen every time, they may happen more on some configurations/operating-systems.
+- Crashes may not happen every time, they may happen more on some configurations or operating systems.
-- Be wary of recursive patterns, those are very efficient at hiding the issues described here.
+- Be careful with recursive patterns, those are very efficient at hiding the issues described here.
-- See last sub-section about `Unfortunate Corner Cases`_ for some known breaking exceptions.
+- See last subsection about `Unfortunate Corner Cases`_ for some known breaking exceptions.

 .. note::

    To find the line of your script that crashes you can use the ``faulthandler`` module.
-   See the `faulthandler docs <https://docs.python.org/dev/library/faulthandler.html>`_.
+   See the `Faulthandler docs <https://docs.python.org/dev/library/faulthandler.html>`__.

-   While the crash may be in Blenders C/C++ code, this can help a lot to track down the area of the script that causes the crash.
+   While the crash may be in Blender's C/C++ code, this can help a lot to track down the area of the script that causes the crash.

 .. note::